drcwadaniels/steamraces/visualizeraces.md

 ![RelativePlayers](https://github.com/drcwadaniels/steamraces/blob/master/RelativePlayers.png)

-*Figure 2* The figure above  shows the same data as in *Figure 1*, except now the data have been rescaled to the minimum number of players.
+*Figure 2* The figure above  shows the same data as in *Figure 1*, except now the data have been rescaled to the minimum number of players for each game.

 **What to make of this data**